 Prescott Valley Patriot Week begins Sept.
 6 with Healing Fields

-Patriot Week 2019 is Sept.
-11-17, and the Town of Prescott Valley again celebrates it beginning much sooner.

-It all starts with the Healing Fields, on display at the Prescott Valley Civic Center, 7501 E. Skoog Blvd., from Sept.
-6 through Sept.
-13. The flags will be on display around the clock.
+The Healing Fields will be on display around the clock at the Prescott Valley Civic Center, 7501 E. Skoog Blvd., from Friday, Sept.
+6 through Friday, Sept.
+13.

-Next up is the Patriot Run, a 10K, 5K and Fun Run, on Saturday, Sept.
+The Patriot Run, a 10K, 5K and Fun Run, will take place on Saturday, Sept.
 7, at the Prescott Valley Civic Center.
 Proceeds will help pay the travel expenses for Central Arizona Honor Guard members to pay respects to their fallen brethren.
 The events begin at 7 a.m.
-For more information, visit www.facebook.com/patriotrun2019 or www.raceentry.com.
+For more information, visit raceentry.com.

 After the Blessing of the Fields at 9:30 a.m.
 Saturday, the town presents the first of two free patriotic concerts.
 On Saturday at 6 p.m. it will be a Patriotic Youth Concert, featuring Humboldt Unified School District students, at the Civic Center.